GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

 binding will be garbage collected.

-This essentially requires for the `reconciler-manager` to be able to track an inventory of bindings that were previously created for a given `RootSync` or `RepoSync`.
+This essentially requires for the `reconciler-manager` to be able to track an inventory of bindings that were previously created for a given `RootSync`.
 This can be accomplished by applying a label whenever a new binding is created, and then querying using a label selector on subsequent reconciliation loops.